Collaborating organizations and history

 Week 1 – Launch

 Across the country, multiple organizations sought the best possible application of the Haitian technology available.
-Josh Nesbit, Executive Director of FrontlineSMS:Medic and the Katie Stanton of the US State Department contacted Jean-Marc of DigiCel, the country’s largest cell phone network, hoping to obtain the “4636” short code as a free aid service.
-David Wade of Votident established the data connection with Digicel, and sent messages were collected by Brian Herbert’s (Antonio Prize nominated) software platform, created within hours of the devastation.
-The next phase, mobilized by Robert Munro of Energy for Opportunity, established a workflow where thousands of Kreyol-speaking volunteers would translate and categorize SMS messages, while plotting the senders’ location in a map.
-The messages (now triaged with a translation and geo-coordinates) was streamed back to relief groups in Haiti.
-Among the most active group of volunteers were Union Haiti of Montreal, who organized teams of Kreyol-speaking volunteers to work around the clock.
+Josh Nesbit, Executive Director of FrontlineSMS:Medic and the Katie Dowd of the US State Department contacted Jean-Marc of DigiCel, the country’s largest cell phone network, hoping to obtain the “4636” short code as a free aid service.
+David Wade of Votident established the data connection with Digicel and Robert Munro of Energy for Opportunity and Stanford mobilized a workflow where thousands of Kreyol-speaking volunteers would translate and categorize SMS messages, while plotting the senders’ location in a map.
+The initial system was built as a Missing Persons database by Tim Schwartz, and adapted by a number of engineers including Brian Herbert of Ushahidi, before being swapped out for CrowdFlower a few days later (see below).
+Tim Schwartz would later use the same platform for a substantial crowdsourced Missing Persons information processing effort, also coordinated by Robert Munro.
+The messages (now triaged with a translation and coordinates) were streamed back to relief groups in Haiti.
+Among the most active group of volunteers were Union Haiti of Montreal, who organized teams of Kreyol-speaking volunteers to work around the clock and members of the Service Employees International Union across the US.

 Within days, the “4636” project became part of a much larger response effort.
-Patrick Meier, Head for Crisis Mapping at Ushahidi, had launched a version of their open source project within hours of the earthquake which allowed users to crowdsource crisis information from the ground in Haiti.
-A call-in system was in place on the 13th, and by the 18th Ushahidi Haiti was linked directly to the “4636” live feed.
+Patrick Meier, Head for Crisis Mapping at Ushahidi, had launched a version of their open source project within hours of the earthquake which allowed users to map crisis information in Haiti.
+On the 19th, the Ushahidi Haiti team was linked directly to the “4636” live feed.
+Until this point, the contact with aid operations was conducted on a per-message basis with search and rescue team in Haiti.
+From this time, the US Marines starting taking the feed of Mission 4636 messages and established a dedicated force to monitor and respond to them.
+The Ushahidi @ Tufts team also helped identify `actionable’ messages.

 Meanwhile, the volunteer translators (many of whom are still with us three weeks later: Fred (Apo), Ronny, Sebastien, Marc, Sarah, Jimi, Ronald, Jenn, Claire, Rebecca, and Jennifer) were forwarding messages to people outside of Haiti, often contacting these relatives directly.
-Incredibly, 99% of these were reporting someone ‘found’ to their international relatives for the first time.
+One truly positive aspect was that 99% of these were reporting someone ‘found’ to their international relatives for the first time.

 Week 2 – Expanding the Response

 A week after the earthquake, many Search and Rescue operations were scaled back.
-But many members of the join relief effort had come to recognize Ushahidi as an invaluable resource, and eagerly agreed to establish direct contact with “Ushahidi @ Tufts,” enabling a coordinated response to actionable messages.
+But many members of the joint military relief effort had come to recognize the effort as an invaluable resource, and eagerly agreed to establish direct contact with the initiative, enabling two-way communications in the response to actionable messages, with the US Coast Guard joining the Marines as responders, working as part of Southern Command.

-With the new response effort and the switch from the Red Cross to the USCG as the main responders, we saw a 10-fold increase in responses to emergency text-messages and we were now targeting medical responses to hundreds of people and the first food, water, and aid deliveries to thousands.
-For many non-emergencies, the Kreyol-speaking translators had formed their own online community where they were sharing maps and information about distribution centers, and replying with directions to people on the ground, bringing those within Haiti into the information loop.
+There was a 10-fold increase in responses to emergency text-messages and we were now targeting medical responses to hundreds of people and the first food, water, and aid deliveries to thousands.
+For many non-emergencies, the Kreyol-speaking translators had formed their own online communities where they were sharing maps and information about distribution centers, and replying with directions to people on the ground, bringing those within Haiti into the information loop.

 Week 3 – Becoming a Trusted Source

 A release articulating the impact of this collaboration was written by Francesca Garrett, a long time volunteer from Texas who had been coordinating the resources of the involved organizations.
-Through her release, the name “Mission 4636” was born, presenting a unified front in disaster relief in Haiti.
+Through her release, the name “Mission 4636” (and this site) was born, presenting a unified front in disaster relief in Haiti.

 While the emergency response continued, an increasing number of organizations were using the maps to plan and coordinate relief efforts, including the Red Cross, Plan International, Charity Water, US State Department, International Medical Corps, AIDG, USAID, FEMA, US Coast Guard Task Force, World Food Program, SOUTHCOM, OFDA and UNDP.